America’s Opioid Supply

 Any prescription opioid painkiller can be potentially abused.
 However, these prescription drugs vary in their potency, availability, and additive potential.
 Opioid painkillers cross the blood-brain barrier, allowing them to permeate the brain’s blood supply.
 Once there, they bind to mu opioid receptors in the brain, diminishing the pain response.

 At the same time, however, the opioids attach to receptors in the limbic system of the brain.
-The limbic system governs reward, making it more likely that a person will take opioids again because of their rewarding side effects.
-Taking opioids over a period of time can cause the reward circuitry of the brain to change in structure, causing compulsive drug-seeking.
+The limbic system governs reward, making it more likely that a person will take opioids again because of rewarding side effects.
+Taking opioids over a period of time can cause the reward circuitry of the brain to change in structure.
+As a result, compulsive drug-seeking behaviors occur.
 This behavioral pattern of drug seeking is what is known as drug addiction.
 Many people addicted to opioids first begin misusing the drugs in an attempt to dull emotional or psychological pain.

 In addition to causing addiction, prolonged use of opioids may lead to drug dependence.
 Drug dependence refers to the physiological need for the drug.
 There are two main features of opioid dependence: withdrawal and tolerance.
 Withdrawal refers to the physiological side effects that occur if the drug is no longer taken.
-Tolerance, on the other hand, refers to the need to take more and more of the drug to get the same effect.
+Whereas, tolerance refers to the need to take more and more of the drug to get the same effect.
 Together, opioid dependence and addiction make it difficult for people to stop using prescription drugs.

 Commonly Abused Prescription Opioids